 One of my favorite things about detecting are the minutes right before you detect a yard or other site for the first time.
 The potential of what may lie in ground you haven’t hunted before is extremely exciting.
 If you are hunting the right areas and types of places that produce keepers, then your KPH will likely be better if you are continually hitting new ground.

 This is the toughest one for me when I’m hunting with a partner.
 If I find something cool I feel compelled to stop him and show it to him, and talk about it.
-I think that is important and makes the hunt more interesting.
+I think that is important to motivate each other and makes the hunt more interesting.
 I just try to make it quick and move on.
 When detecting, time is a valuable commodity, and you can party later!

 I find my KPH is better if I plan to hunt multiple sites in the same day.
 This is especially easy when hunting yards.
 I’ll plan in advance to try and hit 3 yards today, for example.
 This increases the probability that I will hit a very good yard.
 Now if a particular yard is “the bomb” I’m not going anywhere, but when I get ready to move on, I’m moving on to the next yard for a reason – I need to hit X number of yards today.
 Just be careful not to move on too quickly, because there is no guarantee the first yard isn’t the best and others might be bust.